RingoOrigo/VRChat-Automated-Unfriend/README.md

         - Paste one username per line (press enter after each username).
 Usernames are CASE SENSITIVE!
         - Type `end` into the console and press enter when you have entered the username of each friend you wish to keep.
 3. Find your 2-Factor Authentication code.
-    - These are eithor found in the inbox of your associated email OR your authenticator app.
+    - These are either found in the inbox of your associated email OR your authenticator app.
     - Enter the code into the website in the browser opened by the program.
     - Ensure that the friends list on the side of the screen is visible.
 4. Type the number `1` into the console in order to continue with the unfriending process.